Period Spaces for Hodge Structures in Equal Characteristic

 The demonstration of these two theorems takes up the entire Chapter~\ref{ChaptSFT}.
-We may even prove the later result over arbitrary affinoid $L$-algebras $B$ in place of $L$.
-This generalization to families is in fact the key to prove the analogue of the Rapoport-Zink conjecture.
-Note that in $p$-adic Hodge theory it is as yet impossible to set up Theorem~\ref{Thm6.12} in a relative version because the theory of the field of norms does not exist over arbitrary affinoid $\BQ_p$-algebras.
-However Andreatta~\cite{Andreatta} and Brinon~\cite{Brinon} have made some progress in this direction.
-In equal characteristic the relative version over $B$ of the Robba ring is just the ring $B\ancon$ of rigid analytic functions on the relative pointed disc $\{0<|z|\leq|\zeta|\}$ over $B$ and the theory of the field of norms is trivial.
+We may even prove the latter result over arbitrary affinoid $L$-algebras $B$ in place of $L$.
+This generalization to families is in fact the key to prove the analog of the Rapoport-Zink conjecture.
+Note that in $p$-adic Hodge theory it is as yet impossible to set up Theorem~\ref{Thm6.12} in a relative version.
+To be precise, there are currently two concepts for ``relative $p$-adic Hodge theory''.
+The one with relative coefficients is due to Berger, Colmez, Kisin, Liu, and others \cite{BergerColmez,Kisin08,Liu07}.
+It treats Galois representations still of a local $p$-adic field but on a module over an affinoid $\BQ_p$-algebra.
+It has the advantage that it makes an explicit separation between the field extensions and the coefficients of the Galois representation, which in the function field case is achieved via the distinction between $z$ and $\zeta$.

+The other concept with relative base spaces is developed among others by Andreatta, Brinon, Faltings, Iovita, Tsuji~\cite{Andreatta,AI,AB,Brinon,Faltings88,Faltings02,Tsuji}.
+It treats representations of the \'etale fundamental group of \emph{certain} rigid analytic spaces on finite dimensional $\BQ_p$-vector spaces.
+This is the analog of our theory in Chapter~\ref{ChaptSFT}, that seems to be needed for proving the original conjecture of Rapoport and Zink in mixed characteristic.
+However so far the relative theory of the field of norms does exist only over certain formal $\BZ_p$-algebras (see \cite{Andreatta}) whose associated Berkovich spaces do not form a basis for the topology on a general smooth Berkovich space.
+Therefore the mixed characteristic relative version of Theorem~\ref{Thm6.12} is yet out of reach.
+In equal characteristic the relative version over $B$ of the Robba ring is just the ring $B\ancon$ of rigid analytic functions on the relative punctured disc $\{0<|z|\leq|\zeta|\}$ over $B$ and the theory of the field of norms is trivial.
 The situation is more transparent here since we can separate the two roles of $p$ into the two indeterminates $z$ and $\zeta$ and moreover, since the phenomenon of ramification of field extensions $K$ of $\BQ_p$ is not so dominant in equal characteristic.
-If these difficulties in mixed characteristic can be overcome our arguments presented here could be translated to mixed characteristic to yield a proof of the original conjecture of Rapoport-Zink.
+If these difficulties in mixed characteristic can be overcome, our arguments presented here could be translated to mixed characteristic to yield a proof of the original conjecture of Rapoport and Zink for arbitrary Hodge-Tate weights, extending \cite{Faltings07,HartlCR-RZ,HartlRZ}.

 Although rigid analytic geometry and even its variant introduced by Berkovich~\cite{Berkovich1,Berkovich2} enter at various places we have tried to make this article accessible to readers without much background in rigid analytic geometry by working most of the time with modules over affinoid algebras rather than sheaves on rigid analytic spaces.
 Also we review the facts we need from rigid analytic geometry in an appendix.